ikki2530/AirBnB_clone/web_static/README.md

 ## Description

-This is the second stage of the AIrBnB clone, first part of the frontend(static).
+This is the second stage of the AirBnB clone, first part of the frontend(static).
 It consists of all the HTML and the respective necessary CSS files.
 The second step in this frontend path will be applying javascript to get a dynamic web.

 ## Learning Objectives